7Block Labs

 • Required headers on success

-• PAYMENT-RESPONSE: Base64URL JSON including txHash or facilitator receipt, final amount, and the same session. (p402.io)
+• PAYMENT-RESPONSE: This is a Base64URL JSON that includes the txHash or facilitator receipt, the final amount, and the same session info.
+You can dive deeper into it over at p402.io.

 Example (headers only):